shashibhat/Carbon-Kube/README.md

 ## Overview

 **Carbon-Kube** is a lightweight, production-ready Kubernetes scheduler extension designed to minimize the carbon footprint of big data workloads (e.g., Spark and Flink jobs) without compromising latency or SLA compliance.
-By integrating real-time carbon intensity forecasts from public APIs (Electricity Maps and NOAA), it preemptively migrates non-urgent jobs to lower-emission AWS zones or time slots—achieving 5-15% CO₂ reductions on petabyte-scale pipelines.
+It integrates real carbon intensity forecasts (via Prometheus, with Electricity Maps as an optional plugin) and measured per-pod energy from Kepler/DCGM to plan greener start windows and placement—achieving 5–15% CO₂ reductions on petabyte-scale pipelines while preserving deadlines.